gustavoSo3/gustavoSo3/README.md

 A real-time IoT traffic light system using **Arduino**, **AWS**, and **machine learning** to manage traffic and pedestrian safety.

 ### 🎓 [UniversityWork](https://github.com/gustavoSo3/UniversityWork)
-Collection of academic projects — includes everything from web apps to C-based systems and JavaScript experiments.
+Collection of academic projects — includes everything from web apps to C-based systems and ML experiments.

 ---

 ## 🌱 Currently Learning

-- Advanced firmware optimization
-- System architecture design for low-power embedded devices
-- Developer productivity automation
+- 🎨 **Graphics Programming with OpenGL** – Getting deeper into low-level rendering and graphics pipelines.
+- 🌐 **Modern Web Development** – Brushing up on **React** and **Node.js** for full-stack applications.

 ---